Allied Health Professionals

 - Laura Hooper, Speech and Language Therapy Assistant Therapy Practitioner in inpatients services (Dove and SRS)

-'I love being an Occupational Therapist because I am able to work with such a wide variety of service users and I am passionate about empowering people to maximise their independence and focus on what matters to them.
+'I love being an Occupational Therapist because I am able to work with such a wide variety of service users and I am passionate about empowering people to maximize their independence and focus on what matters to them.
 When I joined HPFT I was part of the large Band 5 rotation before progressing to a Band 6 position in the Trust where I continue to access regular development opportunities.
 I feel proud to work for a forward-thinking Trust where every individual is valued and innovation is encouraged.'

 - Fran Perkins, Occupational Therapist